Shprintza/lbasket/README.md

   * Implemented but not shown in coverage tools
     * [Service](./service) package has not unit test, but client test runs against the endpoint and code in this package, so running client test we can check the service package integrity.
-    If the code was not a challenge, but a code for production, one could consider the suitability of these tests.

 * I usually use my own framework on top on some strong utilities, as induced in the first paragraph.
 This is done in order to achieve a DRY approach.
 But I know that this approach can take turns in coupling problems in a microservice mesh if we're not careful.
 Furthermore,for this project I have added to the framework the possibility of use an internal database (key/value), which I have not needed so far.

-* Given the probability of collision of a uuid, it is not checked that it already exists to avoid overwriting.
-If it is needed (see [uuid collisions](https://en.wikipedia.org/wiki/Universally_unique_identifier#Collisions) on wikipedia), please say it to me.
+* Given the probability of collision of uuids (see [uuid collisions](https://en.wikipedia.org/wiki/Universally_unique_identifier#Collisions) on wikipedia), it is not checked that it already exists to avoid overwriting.

 * I use the JSON format to store baskets.
 I know that an approach with the encoding/base64 and encoding/gob will be better at a performance level, but JSON performance is enough for this toy example.
 Also, JSON presents a more familiar interface for many developers and we don't know who will touch this code in the future.